 If not, you should.
 Facebook Live is picking up.
-In 2016, video posts had a whopping 135% more organic reach than those without video.
+Facebook video posts had a whopping 135% more organic reach than those without video.

-Not to mention, with the new Facebook Live metrics release in April 2016, publishers are now able to learn even more about the real impact, audience reaction and completion rates of the Live video they’re producing.
+Not to mention, with the new Facebook Live metrics, publishers are now able to learn even more about the real impact, audience reaction and completion rates of the Live video they’re producing.

 While it is true that some brands and media organisations have staged rather professional-looking and expensive live streaming events on Facebook, there are just as many small-budget organisations, activists and influencers using Facebook Live on a small budget.

 The subject matter and real-time interactive element is what appeals to people watching a live video, not the backdrop.
 So there’s no need to worry, and it doesn’t matter what sort of resources you have available: you can make it work and you should still be experimenting with live video.